Senators prep for a weekend of work to meet Trump's deadline for passing his tax and spending cuts

 Republicans are using their majorities in Congress to push aside Democratic opposition, but they have run into a series of political and policy setbacks.
 Not all GOP lawmakers are on board with proposals to reduce spending on Medicaid, food stamps and other programs as a way to help cover the cost of extending some $3.8 trillion in Trump tax breaks.

 The 940-page bill was released shortly before midnight Friday.
-Senators were expected to take a procedural vote Saturday to begin debate on the legislation, but the timing was uncertain and there is a long path ahead, with at least 10 hours of debate time and an all-night voting session on countless amendments.
+Senators were expected to take a procedural vote Saturday to begin considering the legislation, but the timing was uncertain.
+There would still be a long path ahead, with at least 10 hours of debate time and an all-night voting session on countless amendments.

 Senate passage could be days away, and the bill would need to return to the House for a final round of votes before it could reach the White House.